Inflation Slow-Roll Parameter Calculator

 Finally, observational interpretation should be cautious.
 The page compares r with a single threshold, but real cosmological constraints involve full datasets and model assumptions.
 A result that looks acceptable here is not automatically a viable inflation model, and a result that fails the quick comparison may still motivate theoretical study in a broader context.
 The calculator is best used for learning, screening, and building intuition before moving on to detailed numerical or statistical analysis.

-Enter the exponent n in the monomial potential.
+Enter the exponent n that shapes the monomial potential.

 This calculator treats φ as the field value in reduced Planck mass units.

-Used in the page's helper relation and example table; the main button output uses your entered φ directly.
+N feeds the helper relation and table values; the button output still uses your entered φ directly.